 In traditional image processing, the choice of boundary rule was never fully satisfying.
 In this work, we provide evidence, that CNNs offer the inherent opportunity to jointly extract features and handle the boundary as if the image continues naturally.
 We do this by learning filters that are executed on the boundary along with traditional filters executed inside the image.
+We further investigate the benefit of boundary filters by introducing different implementation strategies for the additional filters.
+We show that the explicit-shift paradigm performs better, on average, than other boundary filter strategies, while also lifting the need to pad its input.
 Incurring little learning and no execution overhead, the concept is simple to integrate into an existing architecture, which we demonstrate by increased result fidelity for a typical encoder-decoder architecture on practical CNN tasks.
+We therefore encourage testing our method for any CNN application where the visual quality of the output carries reasonable weight.
+Future work could investigate whether the statistical bias of humans to favor framing certain objects and patterns over others at the boundary, could affect the benefit of boundary rules and how it could be leveraged.
+In a similar direction, future research could analyze differences in the learned weights of individual boundary filters and draw conclusions from potential recurring patterns.